-We expect to develop WTX-124 and WTX-330, and potentially future product candidates, in combination with third-party drugs, some of which may still be in development, and we will have limited or no control over the safety, supply, regulatory status or regulatory approval of such drugs.
+We expect to develop WTX-124 and potentially future product candidates, in combination with third-party drugs, some of which may still be in development, and we will have limited or no control over the safety, supply, regulatory status or regulatory approval of such drugs.

-We intend to develop WTX-124 and WTX-330, and likely other future product candidates, in combination with third-party cancer drugs, which may be either approved or unapproved.
-For example, we plan to conduct clinical trials of WTX-124 and WTX-330 both as monotherapy and in combination with immune checkpoint inhibitors.
+We intend to develop WTX-124 and likely other future product candidates, in combination with third-party cancer drugs, which may be either approved or unapproved.
+For example, we are conducting a clinical trial of WTX-124 both as monotherapy and in combination with Merck's anti-PD-1 therapy KEYTRUDA® (pembrolizumab).
 Our ability to develop and ultimately commercialize our current product candidates, and any future product candidates, used in combination with third-party drugs will depend on our ability to access such drugs on commercially reasonable terms for clinical trials and their availability for use with our commercialized product, if approved.
 We cannot be certain that current or potential future commercial relationships will provide us with a steady supply of such drugs on commercially reasonable terms or at all.
 Any failure to maintain or enter into new successful commercial relationships, or the expense of purchasing such third-party drugs in the market, may delay our development timelines, increase our costs and jeopardize our ability to develop our current product candidates and any future product candidates as commercially viable therapies.
 If any of these occur, our business, financial condition, operating results, or prospects may be materially harmed.

 Moreover, the development of product candidates for use in combination with another product or product candidate may present challenges that are not faced for single agent product candidates.
-For example, our planned clinical trials for WTX-124 and WTX-330 in combination with an immune checkpoint inhibitor may result in adverse events based on the combination therapy that may negatively impact the reported safety profile of the monotherapy in such clinical trials.
+For example, our clinical trial for WTX-124 in combination with KEYTRUDA may result in adverse events based on the combination therapy that may negatively impact the reported safety profile of the monotherapy in such clinical trials.
 Checkpoint inhibitors have been shown to have adverse events, including immune-related adverse events involving the lung, liver and other organ systems, which may limit the maximum dose in our clinical trials or otherwise negatively impact our combination clinical trials.
-In addition, the FDA or comparable foreign regulatory authorities may require us to use more complex clinical trial designs in order to evaluate the contribution of each product and product candidate.
-Developments related to the third-party drug may also impact our clinical trials for the combination as well as our commercial prospects should we receive regulatory approval.
+In addition, the FDA or comparable foreign regulatory authorities may require us to use more complex clinical trial designs in order to evaluate the contribution of each product candidate to any observed effects.
+It is possible that the results of such trials could show that any positive previous trial results are attributable to the third-party drug may also impact our clinical trials for the combination as well as our commercial prospects should we receive regulatory approval.
 Such developments may include changes to the third-party drug's safety or efficacy profile, changes to the availability of the third-party drug, quality, and manufacturing and supply issues with respect to the third-party drug.